 Tired of a yard dominated by lawn?
-Consider adding trees and native landscaping.
+Consider adding trees and native land-scaping.
 Trees and native plantings improves groundwater discharge and promotes healthier living and air quality.
 This is particularly important in our urban landscapes.
-Visit the Freshcoast740 section at www.mmsd.com for more information on how trees and native plantings can improve the environment.
+Visit www.freshcoastguardians.com for more information on how trees and native plantings can improve the environment.

-0 Notes

-0 Ň
+0 Z

+Po Notes

+30 S

 0

 0

 0

 0

-•
+10

+0

+10

+0

+10